Tamanegi-K/GoatClimbGithub/README_M6.txt

 https://technologystudent.com/designpro/colupdate3.png

 There exist other special tags that have yet to be implemented, such as Radiant (using a Rare flower as a centrepiece) and Monospecies (use only one type of flower in the entire bouquet).

-This segment of the readme will be implemented into the game at a later date.

-= = = Notes = = =
-- The inventory will still show items you have 0 of.
-This is a known issue and we're looking for a fix.
-- The pause screen had a complete revamp in preparation for future updates
-- Air walls are not placed yet; please watch your steps
-- The settings tab is currently blank - more work must be done first

 = = = THE TEAM = = =